A Comfortable End: Is Hospice the Right Choice for Your Family?

 This person will pay your loved one’s bills, make decisions regarding your loved one’s property and possessions while they are in hospice, and enforce your loved one’s decisions regarding end-of-life procedures.
 They will ensure that your loved one’s finances are in order and pay any life insurance premiums as they come due, avoiding life insurance not paying out for nonpayment of premiums.

 “Durable power of attorney” remains in effect after your loved one becomes incapacitated, and is most useful when they enter hospice.
-In the alternative, while your loved one is still mentally sound, they might establish “springing durable power of attorney” which comes into effect once they become incapacitated.
-Your loved one might prefer to establish a “healthcare power of attorney” in someone other than the agent managing their financial matters.
+In the alternative, while your loved one is still mentally sound, they might establish a “springing durable power of attorney,” which comes into effect once they become incapacitated.

 Discuss Hospice with Your Loved One

-While this can be a difficult conversation, it is important to broach the subject with your loved one then they are in the early stages of a terminal disease, illness, or condition, to ensure that their wishes are honored and that they are comfortable and retain their dignity to the end.
+While this can be a difficult conversation, it is important to broach the subject with your loved one when they are in the early stages of a terminal disease, illness, or condition, to ensure that their wishes are honored and that they are comfortable and retain their dignity to the end.

 About the Author

-Veronica Baxter is a writer at assignyourwriter.co.uk, blogger, and legal assistant living and working in the great city of Philadelphia.
+Veronica Baxter is a writer at assignyourwriter.co.uk, a blogger, and a legal assistant living and working in the great city of Philadelphia.
 She frequently works with and writes for Boonswang Law, a national life insurance attorney firm based in Philadelphia.

-Sara Marsden
+Sara Marsden-Ille

 Related Posts